Service

 Under the Statute for Investment by Foreign Nationals and the negative list (prohibited/restricted industries), the main categories are:

-1. Prohibited: businesses that may harm national security, public order, morals, public health, or are explicitly prohibited by law (e.g., defense-related secrets).
+1. Prohibited Industries : Businesses that may adversely affect national security, public order, public morals, public health, or are expressly prohibited by law (for example, those involving national defense secrets).

 Q6.
 If an offshore company invests via a third jurisdiction, can it be treated as PRC capital?